We may earn affiliate commissions for the recommended products. Learn more.

 From the product management area, it’s easy to do these changes:

-And then, from the Editor, any of the editors can easily see orders, set discounts, manage the products, and do other eCommercey things.
+Then, from the Editor, any of the editors can easily see orders, set discounts, and manage the products.

 Additionally, if you’re looking into making a blog, you have to know what kind of SEO changes you can for your website without any additional tools.
 For that case, these are the general SEO features you get:

 But there's something rather unusual about them.
 You see, most of these integrations aren't exactly integrations.
 They're just tutorials on how to get specific functionality on your Webflow website.
-For instance, Privado tool just redirected my right to their landing page, and suggested to schedule a demo with them.
+For instance, the Privado tool just redirected my right to their landing page and suggested scheduling a demo with them.

 So, you'll get eCommerce – but for other functionality, you'll need to roll your sleeves up and go to work.
 It won't be as easy as pressing a button and enjoying the results.